Business Programs That Might Interest You

 An MBA in Finance specialization provides understanding of the role of financial markets in a global economy and the ability to espouse the perspective of manager who is responsible for the financing and investment decisions for an organization.
 There is also the career path of an investment manager available to graduates with an MBA in Finance.
 The investment management career path requires a grasp of the perception that an investment or portfolio manager would have.

 This type of manager is one who makes investment decisions and asset allocation strategies in today’s global financial markets.
 So even though you may seek to follow a more specific path of a financial manager or an investment manager, the skills of the two paths complement each other.
 They both involve answering the same types of questions.
 One path looks at the question internal to the market they are in and the other path looks at the question from a global perspective.

 The courses within an MBA in Finance specialization gives students the tools to perform fundamental financial analysis such as forecasting, budgeting, and analyzing the cost/benefit of capital investment projects; upper level financial questions, such as how to structure capital, policies on dividends, mergers and acquisitions, and enterprise risk management; and investments tasks such as reviewing and analyzing individual securities and managing diverse portfolios.

-What’s the Career Outlook with an MBA in Finance
+What’s the Career Outlook for MBA in Finance Graduates?

 Careers in financial management are expected to rise by 19 percent from 2016 to 2026, which is faster than the average for all other occupations.
 Allocation of this growth percentage will vary by industry.